 How can I raise money for the CNIB Foundation?

-Visit our Fundraise for Us page for all the information you need to raise money for us, whether you want to host a charity dinner party, run a marathon for the CNIB Foundation, or hold a toonie drive at your workplace.
+Host a charity dinner party, run a marathon for the CNIB Foundation, or hold a toonie drive at your workplace.
+Create Your Own Event.

 Can I drop off a donation at my local CNIB Foundation office?